darwintantuco/git-protecc/README.md

 ## Usage

-Execute `git-protecc` on a git repostory.
+Execute `git-protecc` on a git repository

 ### Add branch to protected branches